yokharian/AWS-Certified-Database-Specialty-Exam-Resources/README.md

 - [Performance at Scale with Amazon ElastiCache](https://d1.awsstatic.com/whitepapers/performance-at-scale-with-amazon-elasticache.pdf?did=wp_card&trk=wp_card)
 - [Database Caching Strategies Using Redis](https://docs.aws.amazon.com/whitepapers/latest/database-caching-strategies-using-redis/database-caching-strategies-using-redis.pdf#welcome)
 - [Getting Started with Amazon DocumentDB (with MongoDB Compatibility)](https://d1.awsstatic.com/whitepapers/getting-started-with-amazon-documentdb.pdf?did=wp_card&trk=wp_card)

-## Final Thoughts
-In my opinion, AWS Database Specialty is an excellent addition to the AWS Certification program.
-Database technologies are an integral and crucial part of any cloud based solution.
-Having a strong competency in these technologies is critical to being a successful architect and designing apt solutions.

-I hope this guide and contents within are helpful to those preparing to attempt the exam in the future.

-Good Luck!